oleg-yaroshevskiy/quest_qa_labeling/README.md

 - cuDNN 7.5.0
 - NVIDIA drivers v.
 418.67

-We run all experiments in a Conda environment and provide a ful list of required packages `requirements_full.txt`  To do the same, run:
+We run all experiments in a Conda environment and provide a full list of required packages `requirements_full.txt`  To do the same, run:

- - `conda create -n qa_ques_env python=3.6.6`
+ - `conda create -n qa_quest_env python=3.6.6`
- - `conda activate qa_ques_env `
+ - `conda activate qa_quest_env `
  - `pip install -r requirements_full.txt`

 However, there are a lot of packages listed there which are not much relevant to this project.
-A minimal list of requirements is specified in `requirements_minimal.txt` - this was formed with the `pipreqs` utility which crawls project source code and lists all required packages.
-So you can run `pip install -r requirements_minimal.txt` minimal and then install missing packages on the go (if any).
+A minimal list of requirements is specified in `requirements_minimal.txt` which was formed with the `pipreqs` utility.
+This handy utility crawls project source code and lists all required packages.
+So you can run `pip install -r requirements_minimal.txt` and then install missing packages on the go (if any).

 Apart from pip-installable packages, we use a custom lightweight library called [mag](https://github.com/ex4sperans/mag) to keep track of experiments.
+Also our installation of the `fairseq` library is a bit different.
+These two can be installed by running `sh bash/setup.sh`

 ## Model training